Hmm … it looks like your browser is out of date.

 Periodic review of your family’s income and eligibility.
 During recertification, you must submit current income and residency documentation to verify your eligibility and/or level of premium subsidy.

-The geographic area served by a health plan that provides coverage for Washington Apple Health.
+The geographic area served by a health plan that provides coverage for Apple Health (Medicaid).

 A provider of specialized medicine, such as a cardiologist or a neurosurgeon.